-Please ensure you are aware of any permit requirements of the Pyrenees Shire General Local Law 2019 before burning off.
-In considering an application for a permit for open air burning, Council must have regard to the impacts on amenity and adjoining land uses.
+Please make sure you are aware of the what permits are needed under the Pyrenees Shire General Local Law 2019 before burning off.
+When considering an application for a permit for open air burning, Council must look at the impacts on amenity and adjoining land uses.

-Council can be contacted on 1300 797 363 or firstname.lastname@example.org during normal business hours.
+For more information about open air burning, you can contact us on 1300 797 363 or email@example.com during normal business hours.

-Remember if you are permitted to burn off on your property, ALWAYS register your burn off by calling: 1800 668 511 (VicFire).
+Remember if you have a permit to burn off on your property, you must register your burn off by calling 1800 668 511 (VicFire).

 3.7 OPEN AIR BURNING

 (1) A person must not, without a permit, burn or cause or allow to burn any material in the open air.